isomerpages/moe-huayisec/_the-huayi-experience/Departments/Mathematics Department.md

 <p>The portal provides a platform for students to do independent learning
 beyond the classroom.
 Teachers also leverage the comprehensive online resources and animations to value-add to the students’ learning of Mathematics.</p>
-<h5>Maths Trail/Mathematical Modelling Activities</h5>
+<h5>Maths Trail/Mathematical Modelling Activities/Performance Tasks</h5>
-<p>The Maths Trail (Secondary 1) and Mathematical Modelling Activities (Secondary
+<p>The Maths Trails, Mathematical Modelling Activities and Performance Tasks
-2 and 3) are organised to raise the engagement of students in learning Mathematics, and view the world around them from a mathematical perspective.</p>
+are organised to raise the engagement of students in learning Mathematics and view the world around them from a mathematical perspective.</p>
-<h5>Singapore Maths Olympiad Training (Stretching High-Ability Students)</h5>
-<p>The programme identifies talented pupils in Mathematics and stretches
+<h5>Mathematic s Competitions (SMO, SMKC, IMMC)</h5>
+<p>Students with a keen interest and aptitude in mathematics can take part
-their problem-solving abilities.
-Under the programme, students attend a series of structured training sessions, in preparation for the Maths competition.</p>
+in math competitions, further sharpening their problem-solving abilities.
+The program offers a series of structured training sessions to help students prepare for these competitions.</p>
 <h5>Bridging Programmes</h5>
 <ul data-tight="true" class="tight">
 <li>
 <p>Foundation Mathematics</p>
 </li>
 <li>
-<p>Structured Remedial Sessions</p>
+<p>Structured Remedial/Consultation Sessions</p>
 </li>
 <li>
-<p>Subject-Based Banding/Out-of-Stream Bridging</p>
+<p>Subject-Based Bridging</p>
 </li>
 </ul>
-<p>This programme is targeted at Normal Academics/Normal Technical students
-who demonstrate the potential to excel in the higher stream Express/Normal Academic Mathematics.
-They are given the opportunity to study higher stream Mathematics and are coached by their teachers beyond the curriculum.
+<p>Students are given the opportunity to study higher stream Mathematics
+and are coached by their teachers beyond the curriculum.
 For the students who need additional support in Mathematics, they are also given extra coaching after curriculum hours to help them bridge the gap.</p>
 <h5>Peer-Tutoring Programme</h5>
 <p>The seniors are given the opportunity to coach their juniors in this programme.
 This programme promotes self-directed learning and fosters a culture of